-Housing types vary greatly throughout the United States and especially in the cold and very cold climates.
+The mixed-humid climate stretched from New York City to Oklahoma and from the Mid-Atlantic to the Midwest.
+Housing types vary greatly throughout this climate.
 In the face of this diversity, this document does not recommend a single set of measures for achieving the 30% energy savings in space conditioning, water heating, and reaching ENERGY STAR qualification.
 We do recommend following the principles included in these Best Practices and adjusting these practices and your designs to make them work together.
 We also recommend working with a building scientist such as a Home Energy Rating Professional to help with the transition.